 Additional Benefits & Support Services

-Another important area clients often overlooked is the additional benefits on offer from various insurers.
+Another important area some of our clients have often overlooked is the additional benefits offered by various insurers.
 These are services available, almost always for free, alongside your policy.

-Providers offer added value benefits alongside your policy with your overall wellness in mind.
-They’re there to help reduce the chances of you needing to claim or to speed up your recovery if you do suffer an accident or period of illness resulting in a claim.
+Insurers include extra benefits in your policy with your overall wellness in mind.
+These aim to help reduce the chances of you needing to claim or to speed up your recovery if you do suffer an accident or period of illness resulting in a claim.

-Depending on your provider, added value benefits may include:
+Depending on your provider, extra benefits may include:

 - Remote GP appointments